 I don’t value Virgin Atlantic Flying Club miles that much purely in terms of the value they offer for redemptions on Virgin Atlantic.
 However, they have some incredible partner redemption opportunities, the best of which is for travel on ANA.

 You can redeem just 95,000 miles for roundtrip business class or 120,000 miles for roundtrip first class between the US East Coast and Japan, which is an outstanding value (from the West Coast it’s even cheaper — just 90,000 miles and 110,000 miles, respectively).
-One-way awards aren’t possible.
+One-way awards are now possible as well, and half the cost of the roundtrip price.

 Amex & Citi transfer bonuses to Virgin Atlantic